-Recently, this man, Mr Thomas, now 67 or so, had his lawyer write to me from Washington D.C. that I was prohibited from quoting from any of Mr Thomas’ letters in my writing, I can understand that, but what I resent is being erased, not only by the lawyer and Mr Thomas and those with whom I worked at TIME.
-I resent the message that I am someone who might be easily and thoughtlessly ‘brushed under the carpet,’ be ignored and hidden.
+Recently, Mr Thomas, now 67 or so, had his lawyer write to me from Washington D.C. that I was prohibited from quoting from any of Mr Thomas’ letters in my writing.
+I can understand that, but what I resent is being erased, not only by the lawyer and Mr Thomas and those with whom I worked at TIME.
+I resent the message that I am a shameful to them, someone to be ‘brushed under the carpet,’ and ignored and hidden.
 I was during my tenure at TIME, an intern.
-Mr Thomas later won a National Magazine Award for his coverage of the Monica Lewinsky and Bill Clinton scandal.
+Evan Thomas later won a National Magazine Award for his coverage of the Monica Lewinsky and Bill Clinton scandal.

 I do not feel that my love story is a#MeToo story, but it is a true story, and I do not deserve to be be erased.
 “I am in love with Louise Wareham and I want to marry her,” Mr Thomas wrote in a note I saw once when we attempted to leave TIME Magazine together.
 Is that quoting him?
 That is a memory of a note I saw to his editor when he and I set out to begin a new life together.